 On 6 October, EngageRocket would be celebrating its 5th anniversary.
 Looking back at how far we’ve come with the relentless support from all our customers, investors, and all the amazing people we have on board - it brings us to a whole new journey of self-reflection.
 Building and sustaining a startup is never an easy endeavor and by now most people would’ve known this, but maybe some of the learnings we’ve had would give you a glimpse of what the past 5 years at EngageRocket have taught us.

 Five years ago, Dorothy and I left our jobs as Regional Senior Management of a reputable global research and consulting firm to start EngageRocket.

 We went from having a comfortable paycheck, a sprawling 7,500 sq ft penthouse office in the heart of the Singapore Central Business District and a stable of Fortune-500 clients across Southeast Asia to bootstrapping our way through in a small 90 sq ft rented room at Raeburn Park, fighting tooth-and-nail for every new client while figuring out that launching a tech product was a little more complicated than originally thought.

 Our first office at Raeburn Park

-Today, EngageRocket has raised $4.5M over three rounds and is a leader in the “work tech” space in Asia helping companies improve their employee experience with advanced people analytics.
-Here are five lessons we have learnt in building the company in the last five years:
+Today, EngageRocket has raised $4.5M over three rounds and is a leader in the “work tech” space helping companies improve their employee experience with advanced people analytics.
+Here are five lessons we have learned in building the company in the last five years:

 1. Choose your co-founder(s) wisely